ojitha/ojitha.github.io/_posts/2020-09-11-Minikube introduction.md

 category: Kubernetes
 toc: true
 ---
-[Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is a high available cluster for education and prototyping purpose only but not for the production use because of security, performance and stability issues.
+[Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is a highly available cluster for educational and prototyping purposes only, not for production use, due to security, performance, and stability issues.

 <img src="https://github.com/kubernetes/minikube/raw/master/images/logo/logo.png" alt="Minikube" width="20%;" />

-Lean the basics here.
+Learn the basics here.

 <!--more-->